Breakdown of random-matrix universality in persistent Lotka--Volterra communities

 We first briefly discuss the bulk spectrum, for which the results do not run counter to the universality principle.
-We use a series expansion for a Hermitized version of the resolvent of the reduced interaction matrix (see Sec.~S5 of the SM).
+We use a series expansion for a Hermitized version of the resolvent of the reduced interaction matrix.
 This standard approach accounts for the non-analytic nature of the resolvent in the bulk region \cite{JANIK1997603, feinberg1997non}.

 We find that the resulting series for the trace of the resolvent matrix is identical to that of a Gaussian random matrix in the limit $N\to \infty$.
 That is, we show that the higher-order statistics of the reduced interaction matrix do not contribute to this series and, therefore, that the universality principle holds for the bulk region.
 The only statistics of the reduced interaction matrix that contribute are $(\sigma')^2 \equiv N_\ess \mathrm{Var}(a_{ij}') = \phi \sigma^2$ and $\Gamma' \equiv \mathrm{Corr}(a_{ij}',a_{ji}')= \Gamma$ where $N_\ess$ is the number of surviving species (we calculate these statistics in Sec.~S6 of the SM).
 One obtains the familiar elliptic law